 Contra Vision® Canadian distributor, ND Graphics recently worked with client Optimum Graphiques to add visual impact and a message of hope to the façade of the Shriners Hospital for Children of Montreal.

-Performance White on Black in 40% was used to provide striking graphics for the newly built hospital.
-After completion, the hospital board wanted to add a modernized look to the building by adding graphics to the 234 windows (36" x 40") on the façade without blocking the patients’ view from the inside; one of the key benefits of choosing Contra Vision® perforated window film.
+Performance White on Black in 40% was used to provide striking window graphics for the newly built hospital.
+After completion, the hospital board wanted to add a modernized look to the building by adding graphics to the 234 windows (36″ x 40″) on the façade without blocking the patients’ view from the inside; one of the key benefits of choosing Contra Vision® perforated window film.

-The image of a child running in the tall grass with balloons, was chosen to represent joy and well-being, while ensuring the image worked with the architecture of the hospital, adding to the esthetics of the building and surroundings; people can see it from miles away, so an iconic building has become something of a local landmark, projecting a positive message.
+The image of a child running in the tall grass with balloons, was chosen to represent joy and well-being, adding to the aesthetics of the building and surroundings.
+The iconic building can be seen from miles away thus it has become something of a local landmark, projecting a positive message through visual communication.

-The choice of product was obvious: the hospital required a quality perforated vinyl that would print beautifully, easily install, last as long as possible, and uninstall smoothly in the event of changes to the graphics.
-The product which met these criteria was Performance White on Black.
+The choice of product was obvious: the hospital required a quality perforated vinyl that would print beautifully, easily install, last as long as desired, and uninstall smoothly in the event of changes to the window graphics.
+The product which met the criteria was Performance White on Black.
 The installation was completed using a 135’ boom, the bottom image being 40’ from the ground.
-The installation team, Installation Graphiques Adhezion, used their expertise to properly plan in what order the graphics would be identified and packaged.
+The installation team, Installation Graphiques Adhezion, used their expertise to properly plan the order the graphics would be identified and packaged.

 A job well done and a visually powerful message which is fast becoming a Montreal landmark!